Nadia Cooper

-Nadia Cooper (born January 19, 2003) is an American professional soccer player who plays as a goalkeeper for the Houston Dash of the National Women's Soccer League (NWSL).
+Nadia Michelle Cooper (born January 19, 2003) is an American professional soccer player who plays as a goalkeeper.
 She played college soccer for the Washington State Cougars and was named the Pac-12 Goalkeeper of the Year as a freshman in 2021.

 Early life

 Cooper was born in Fort Bragg, North Carolina, to Myron and Caroline Cooper, and has five sisters.
 After her family moved to Katy, Texas, she played club soccer for the Albion Hurricanes, Shattuck-Saint Mary's, and Challenge SC.
 She committed to Washington State during her freshman year at Shattuck-Saint Mary's, a boarding school in Faribault, Minnesota.

 College career

 Cooper became the starter for the Washington State Cougars early into her freshman season in 2021.
 She conceded zero goals for over 500 minutes to begin her career and finished her freshman season with 7 solo clean sheets (11 total) against 10 goals allowed in 17 appearances.
 She helped the Cougars place third in the Pac-12 Conference, their best result in six years, and return to the NCAA tournament after a two-year absence, reaching the second round.
 Cooper was named first-team All-Pac-12, the Pac-12 Freshman of the Year, and the Pac-12 Goalkeeper of the Year, becoming the third Cougar to receive a conference award.
 TopDrawerSoccer ranked her as the best freshman goalkeeper in the nation.
 In her senior season in 2024, the program's first year West Coast Conference (WCC), Cooper kept 7 shutouts in 19 games, earning second-team All-WCC honors.
 She completed her college career with 21 solo clean sheets in 73 appearances.